 Jerisha Gordon is a graduate of Fairleigh Dickinson University where she completed an MFA in creative writing.
 She lives with her family on the east coast.

-Drew Riley is a graduate of Fairleigh Dickinson University where he is completing an MFA in poetry.
+Drew Riley is a graduate of Fairleigh Dickinson University where he completed an MFA in poetry.
 Drew lives and writes in Helena, MT.